JUSTICE SOCIETY OF AMERICA

 Doctor Fate vol. 4 #1 (Aug.
 2015)

-Doctor Fate tells Ted Kord and the new Blue Beetle (Jaime Reyes) that the beetle scarab is not alien, it is magical.
+Doctor Fate tells Ted Kord and Blue Beetle (Jaime Reyes) that the beetle scarab is not alien, it is magical.
 Notes: Johnny Thunder is a resident of a nursing home who raves about a "Thunderbolt."
 Thunder's appearances in this and Doomsday Clock are not a part of Rebirth continuity.
 In these stories he is an "antibody," ostensibly created by the Metaverse to maintain the integrity of Superman's timeline.
 When the timeline is realigned in Doomsday Clock #12, Johnny's reality changes to become more like his pre-Flashpoint fate.

 DC Universe: Rebirth (July 2016)